xxdavid/tldr/pages/linux/ufw.md

 `ufw deny from {{any}} to {{any}} port {{22}} proto {{udp}}`

-- Delete the deny rule on port 80:
+- Remove the deny rule on port 80:

 `ufw delete deny {{80}}`